 The fees includes: All tuition and instruction, accommodation, towels and bedding, breakfast, lunch and dinner daily, domestic transportation, all books and materials, guest presentations, field trips, and all cultural and social activities- including sports, excursions, museum and gallery admissions etc. It does not include airfare, visa, medical and travel insurance, airport transfers as well as personal expenditures - such as snacks, souvenirs, and so on.

-After students have been admitted to the programme, we require a non-refundable deposit of 50% of the due fee by 15th March, 2019.
-Please transfer the outstanding balance by 1st June, 2019.
-For bank transfer details click here
+After students have been admitted to the programme, we require a non-refundable deposit of 50% of the due fee by 15th March.
+Please transfer the outstanding balance by 1st June.

 We have a non-refundable policy.
 We recommend that all our students take out travel insurance so that they are covered in case of cancellations, including illness.

 How to get sponsored.
-In order to complete your application for sponsorship, please follow the regular application process and fill in this form.
+In order to complete your application for sponsorship, please follow the regular application process and fill an additional form for sponsorship.
 Once we have received the form and supporting documents, the admission committee for sponsorship will review your application.
 You will then be notified about the status of your application by March 1st.

 Counsellors play a crucial role in the academic, residential, and social aspects of Summer @ INSEAD.
 They provide supervision of participants for all the programme activities and residential experiences.
 They also act as teaching assistants, providing instructional support during teamwork.